CHT2531/Node.js-Build-Tools/README.md

 ### Creating a clean script
 When we create a new *dist* version of our site, we want to delete the existing one.
 We can do this with a *clean* script that will remove the *dist* folder.

-Change the package.json file to
+Change the package.json file to add a clean script.
 ```
   "scripts": {
     "sass":"node-sass ./src/sass/style.scss ./src/css/style.css -w",